 The University of Georgia College of Veterinary Medicine, founded in 1946, is dedicated to training future veterinarians, providing services to animal owners and veterinarians, and conducting investigations to improve the health of animals as well as people.The college benefits pets and their owners, food-producing animals, and wildlife by offering the highest quality hospital and diagnostic laboratory services.
 Equipped with the most technologically advanced facilities located on a university campus, the college is dedicated to safeguarding public health by studying emerging infectious diseases that affect both animal and human health.

 The College enrolls 114 students each fall out of the more than 1,000 who apply.
 It has 173 faculty members.
 Please view our tours web page if you are interested in visiting the College as a prospective student.

 Visit our Facts & Figures page for more detailed information about the College.

-Find out more about our Dean, Sheila W. Allen.
+Find out more about our Interim Dean, Dr. Keith Harris.

 The College once again received full accreditation from the American Veterinary Medical Association Council on Education in 2013.
 View our NAVLE board examination pass rates.